Everything you need to know about lead in roofing

 Personal Protective Equipment (PPE)

-To minimise the hazards when working with Lead, protection must include a suitable mask to prevent ingestion or inhalation of dust, and protective clothing, including disposable overalls, gloves, eye protection and safety footwear.
+To minimise the hazards when working with Lead, protection must include a suitable mask to prevent ingestion or inhalation of dust.
+Additionally protective clothing, including disposable overalls, gloves, eye protection and safety footwear must be worn.

 Here’s a link to the HAS for advice: